Umar1642/NBA-Statline-Predictor/README.md

 *** IMPORTANT ***
-Make sure that you download the entire folder, since the CSV file is required for the prediction, the models are also included in the folder, and the streamlit front end is also included in the folder.
+Make sure that you download the entire folder, since the CSV files is required for the prediction, the models are also included in the folder, and the streamlit front end is also included in the folder.